sage-code/eve/manual/structure.md

 If a module is executable using "run" command, it must contain a "main" method.
 This method is executed first.
 If main method is missing then the module is a library and can be imported in other modules but can not be executed using run command.

 **Parameters**
-Parameters are defined in round brackets () separated by comma.
+Formal parameters are defined in round brackets () separated by comma.
 Each parameter must have type and name.
 Using parameters require several conventions to resolve many requirements.
 General syntax for parameter name is:

 **mandatory**
 ```